BRIDES OF DRACULA

 The Innkeeper Johann (Norman Pierce: SEXTON BLAKE AND THE HOODED TERROR, DOCTOR DRACULA) and his wife (Vera Cook: KISS OF THE VAMPIRE) are sympathetic though, and try to help the woman as best they can.

-At dinner, though the Baroness takes none for herself, Marriane speaks of the young man, and hears the Baroness confess to a lie.
+At dinner, only Marriane eats and drinks: the Baroness takes none for herself.
+Marriane speaks of the young man, and hears the Baroness confess to a lie.
 The young man is her son and he's quite mad.
 So much so that he is not allowed to leave the castle.
 The villagers haven't seen him in so long that they've presumed him dead, and the Baroness let's them think that.

 Marriane is visibly disturbed by the Baroness's tale, but it doesn't do for a commoner such as herself to show disdain or abruptly leave the house (and so insult the host's hospitality).
 But when Marriane returns to her room, she sees the young man standing at the very edge of his balcony rail.
 Alarmed that he might fall, she calls out to him and runs out of her room, making her way through the castle to the other side.